Jiangjunmiao: Geography

 Jiangjunmiao is located in the Junggar Basin near the border with Mongolia, on a mesa and at the top of an alluvial slope.
 There is a single dirt road which connects the ruins to the nearby city of Qitai, and the Ürümqi–Dzungaria railway connects the site to Zhundong but offers no passenger service.
 The closest inhabited area is a remote nature park maintained by the county government which hosts the area's petrified forest.
 The area around the ruins is known as the "Jiangjun Gobi" in reference to the ruin.

-The site is located only 33.4 km from one of the 45×90 points, four sites on Earth located exactly between a geographical pole (the North Pole) and the Equator, as well as the Prime Meridian and International Date Line.
+The site is located only 33.4 km from one of the 45×90 points, four sites on Earth located exactly between a geographical pole (the North Pole) and the Equator, as well as the Prime Meridian and 180th meridian.
 Jiangjunmiao is the closest named location to the 45x90 point where the 45th parallel north and 90th meridian east converge.

 Temperatures in the area can reach 120 F in the summer months as westward winds blow hot air in from the Gobi Desert.